-Our 70 branch locations in the United States are located in 22 different states, which exposes us to a host of different state and local regulations.
+Our 77 branch locations in the United States are located in 22 different states, which exposes us to a host of different state and local regulations.
 These laws and requirements address multiple aspects of our operations, such as worker safety, consumer rights, privacy, employee benefits and more, and can often have different requirements in different jurisdictions.
-Changes in these requirements, or any material failure by our branches to comply with them, can increase our costs, affect our reputation, limit our business, drain management time and attention and generally otherwise impact our operations in adverse ways.
+Changes in these requirements, or any material failure by our branches to comply with them, could increase our costs, affect our reputation, limit our business, drain management's time and attention or otherwise, generally impact our operations in adverse ways.